Powered gates: the basics

-When first supplied (or first put into service) all powered gates are subject to the European Machinery Directive as implemented by the Supply of Machinery (Safety) Regulations 2008.
-In addition to the gate’s meeting Essential Health & Safety Requirements (EHSRs) all customers are entitled to receive comprehensive User Instructions and a Declaration of Conformity in English.
-The product must also be CE marked.
-Certain powered gates (those falling within the scope of BS EN 13241-1) may also be subject to the requirements of the European Construction Products Regulation, including being accompanied by a Declaration of Performance.
+When first supplied (or first put into service) all powered gates are subject to the Supply of Machinery (Safety) Regulations - 2008.
+In addition to the gate's meeting Essential Health & Safety Requirements (EHSRs) all customers are entitled to receive comprehensive User Instructions and a Declaration of Conformity in English.
+Appropriately conformity marking and labelling must also be affixed.
+Certain powered gates may also be subject to the requirements of the Construction Products Regulation, including being accompanied by a Declaration of Performance.

 If powered gates are part of: